WillenChung/WillenChung/README.md

 ### Hello everyone! 👋👋👋

-- 😄 I'm a graduate student in _UESTC_ now
+- 😄 I'm a graduate student studying in _UESTC_ now
 - 😄
 - 😄